corycook/jalex/README.md

 position of the token.
 It has the following values to assist with source mapping:

-- *first_index*: the index in the input file where the current match starts
+- *first_index* the index in the input file where the current match starts
-- *last_index*: the index in the input file where the current match ends
+- *last_index* the index in the input file where the current match ends
-- *first_line*: the line on which the current match begins
+- *first_line* the line on which the current match begins
-- *last_line*: the line on which the current match ends
+- *last_line* the line on which the current match ends
-- *first_column*: the index on the first line where the current match begins
+- *first_column* the index on the first line where the current match begins
-- *last_column*: the index on the last line where the current match ends
+- *last_column* the index on the last line where the current match ends

 The yyloc values should not be altered as the values are incremental rather than absolute.